Where Do I Start?

 So go ahead, start today and make those small changes that will have BIG and everlasting results!

-They will not possess a car, house or tv and will only surround themselves with the things that they most love, cherish and value.
+They will not possess a car, house, or tv and will only surround themselves with the things they most love, cherish, and value.

-It also shows how, once we have cleared out the clutter, we can focus on the true goals that we are trying to achieve.
+It also shows how we can focus on the true goals that we are trying to achieve once we have cleared out the clutter.

 Furthermore, it must be understood that Minimalism is a lifestyle choice, not a number counting exercise.

-Living the minimalist lifestyle will give you more time, money, space and freedom to do the things you love and to follow your dreams.
+Living the minimalist lifestyle will give you more time, money, space, and freedom to follow your dreams.

-It has the power to increase your activity levels, make you happier and feel less stressed.
+It also has the power to increase your activity levels, make you happier, and feel less stressed.

-Consequently, it can have both positive physical effects, as well as the observable positive effects surrounding your mental health and general well being.
+Consequently, it can have both positive physical effects and the observable positive effects surrounding your mental health and general well being.

 Minimalists surround themselves with the things that they love.

-This category of “collected items” are seen only as clutter, cluttering the mind and preventing them from seeing those items of value around them.
+This category of “collected items” is seen only as clutter, cluttering the mind and preventing them from seeing those valuable items around them.